biosustain/git-tutorial/instructions_241113.md

 - add all collaborators of your group to the repository (write access)
 - create a fork on your GitHub account

+You can also mix both approaches in your group to find out about the differences.

+> You can see how to commit changed files [here](https://www.youtube.com/watch?v=XolIezJtSPI&t=938s)
+> (in one part of the notes template hands on recording)

 ### 4. step - merge the branches to the main branch

 On GitHub open a pull request to merge your branch to the main branch.
 We will explore